Faryal (actress): Career

 Faryal entered Bollywood in 1965 in the black-and-white film Zindagi Aur Maut, in lead role opposite Pradeep Kumar.
 This film contained famous song "Dil Laga kar hum ye samjhe" sung solo by Asha Bhosle and Mahendra Kapoor; both these songs are available on YouTube.
 Faryal was liked by people and resulted in her getting the lead role in the film Biradari opposite Shashi Kapoor.
 The movie was a total flop.
 She was noted for her role as a cabaret dancer in the movie Jewel Thief, released in 1967.
 After the movie's release, offers started pouring in.
 In an interview in 1973, Faryal stated that "Ever since Goldie cast me in that glamorous dancer's role in Jewel Thief, film makers have looked upon me as an "excellent cabaret dancer".
 "Whereas in reality I have never learnt dancing,".
 "I don't even like dancing; I rather hate it".
 She was also noticed for her roles in the Rajesh Khanna-Mumtaz starrer Sachcha Jhootha and the Dharmendra-Waheeda Rehman starrer Man Ki Aankhen.
 At first afraid of being typecast, Faryal was reluctant to accept the numerous offers that she received soon after the release of Jewel Thief.
 But gradually she realized that if she refused the roles there were ten others ready to replace her.
 "And now the bath tub scene in Apradh released in 1972 had given me an even worse image", she quipped.
 Faryal retired from movies in 1984 after her performance as the girlfriend of Jeetendra in Gold Medal.

 Personal life

-Faryal married after quitting movies, and she is currently living in Palestine.
+Faryal married after quitting movies, and she is currently living in Israel.